Sigrid Rausing

-Sigrid Maria Elisabet Rausing (born 29 January 1962) is a Swedish philanthropist, anthropologist and publisher.
+Sigrid Maria Elisabet Rausing FRSL (born 29 January 1962) is a Swedish philanthropist, anthropologist and publisher.
 She is the founder of the Sigrid Rausing Trust, one of the United Kingdom's largest philanthropic foundations, and owner of Granta magazine and Granta Books.

 Early life

+Sigrid Rausing is the daughter of Swedish businessman Hans Rausing and his wife Märit Rausing.
+She has one sister, Lisbet Rausing and one brother, Hans Kristian Rausing.
+Her grandfather Ruben Rausing was co-founder of the Swedish packaging company Tetra Pak.

 Rausing grew up in Lund, Sweden, and studied History at the University of York between 1983 and 1986.
-She has an MSc in Social Anthropology from University College London in 1987.
-She continued with a PhD focusing on post-Soviet anthropology, and did her fieldwork on a collective farm in Estonia, in 1993-4.
-In 1997, she was awarded a PhD in Social Anthropology from the Department of Social Anthropology at University College London followed by an honorary post-doctorate in the same department.
+She earned an MSc in Social Anthropology from University College London in 1987, then continued with a PhD focusing on post-Soviet anthropology, and did her fieldwork on a collective farm in Estonia, in 1993–94.
+In 1997, she was awarded a PhD in Social Anthropology from the Department of Social Anthropology at University College London, followed by an honorary post-doctorate in the same department.

 Career

+Writing

-Rausing's book, a monograph based on her PhD, History, Memory, and Identity in Post-Soviet Estonia: The End of a Collective Farm, was published by Oxford University Press in 2004.
-The book was preceded by a range of articles in scholarly journals, including Ethnologie Francaise.
+Rausing's monograph based on her PhD, History, Memory, and Identity in Post-Soviet Estonia: The End of a Collective Farm, was published by Oxford University Press in 2004.
+The book was preceded by a range of articles in scholarly journals, including Ethnologie Française.

+Rausing writes occasional columns for the New Statesman, and her articles on human rights have appeared in The Guardian and The Sunday Times.

-Everything Is Wonderful, a personal memoir of her year in Estonia researching the remnants of the Estonian Swedish community, was published by Grove Atlantic in the US, and by Albert Bonniers förlag in Sweden, in spring 2014.
+Everything Is Wonderful, a personal memoir of her year in Estonia researching the remnants of the Estonian Swedish community, was published by Grove Atlantic in the US, and by Albert Bonniers Förlag in Sweden, in spring 2014.
+It was shortlisted for the Royal Society of Literature's Ondaatje Prize.
+Rausing is also the author of Mayhem: A Memoir (2017), which shortlisted for the Wellcome Book Prize in 2018.

-Rausing writes occasional columns for the New Statesman, and her articles on human rights have appeared in the Guardian and the Sunday Times.
+Publishing

-In spring 2005, with her husband, Eric Abraham and publisher Philip Gwyn-Jones she founded the publishing house, Portobello Books, and that Autumn she acquired Granta, a literary journal, and its book publishing arm.
+In spring 2005, with her husband Eric Abraham and publisher Philip Gwyn-Jones, she founded the publishing house Portobello Books, and that autumn Rausing acquired Granta, a literary journal, and its book publishing arm.
 She is now the publisher of both Granta magazine and Granta Books, including its imprint Portobello Books.
+In the 164th issue of Granta magazine, for which she had served as editor since 2013, she announced that Thomas Meaney would take over editorship beginning with the Autumn 2023 issue.

+Recognition

+In 2010, Rausing was made an Honorary Fellow of the London School of Economics.

-In February 2013 she was judged to be one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
+In February 2013, Rausing was judged to be one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.